PigeonholeDSD/cloud-platform/test/README.md

 > For example: `1650375337:6bce5953a9506d6c14f2522fd6228afbee394da3`

 - [x] The signed timestamp should be valid for only 1 hour.
+If timeout, it should return 401.

 - [x] It should always return 200.